jfo/weblog/content/post/shell-primer.md

 https://arstechnica.com/gadgets/2008/03/past-present-future-file-systems/

 The specifics of how this is implemented is interesting!
-But for now, all you need to know is that the filesystem is a tree consisting of:
+But for now, all you need to know is that the filesystem is a _tree_ consisting of a series of _nodes_ each of which can be one of either:

-1- files
+1- a file
-2- directories that can contain files and other directories
+2- a directory that can contain files and other directories

 $PATH